-Steven Furtick is the lead pastor of Elevation Church.
-He and his wife, Holly, founded Elevation in 2006 with seven other families.
-Pastor Steven holds a Master of Divinity degree from The Southern Baptist Theological Seminary.
-He is also the author of several books, including Unqualified.
-Pastor Steven and Holly live in the Charlotte area with their two sons, Elijah and Graham, and daughter, Abbey.
+Steven Furtick and his wife, Holly, started Elevation Church in Charlotte, N.C., with seven other families in 2006.
+Since then, Elevation has grown exponentially and is now one of the largest churches in the United States.
+Steven holds a Master of Divinity degree from the Southern Baptist Theological Seminary and is the author of several books including, “(Un)Qualified: How God Uses Broken People to Do Big Things.”
+Steven and Holly live in the Charlotte area with their two sons, Elijah and Graham, and their daughter, Abbey.

 “I’ve always felt unqualified, and I discovered it puts me in pretty good company.”